How to Make Cold Brew Coffee

 There are so many different cold brew methods, but here’s the basic idea behind all of them: brew long and slow for a creamy, full-bodied, bold coffee drink.
 The trick is choosing the right coffee for your method, or the right method to suit your favorite coffee.
 Cold brew doesn't require anything beyond basic equipment and great coffee beans.

 Our recipe calls for a slightly coarser grind, which works well with the long brew time.
 It also works well with a French press, a popular cold brew method.
-If you'd like to try your hand at a long, slow, full-bodied cold brew, follow this recipe:
+If you'd like to try your hand at a long, slow, full-bodied cold brew, follow this recipe.

 Another great cold brew coffee recipe?
 Bean Box Cold Brew!
 Available in two flavors (Rich & Creamy and Smooth & Bright), Bean Box Cold Brew is ready to drink, no dilution required.

 When choosing the best cold brew coffee, "traditional” coffees from South America like Colombian or Brazilians; blends that list "chocolate," “cocoa," or “nutty” in their tasting notes; espresso blends, and medium or medium-dark roasts are best for cold brew.
 These are all great options for an overnight cold brew coffee method that yields a thick, syrupy coffee concentrate.
 Avoid very dark roasts and coffees with extremely low acidity, like Sumatrans or Hawaiians.
+You can't go wrong with Kuma Coffee's Sun Bear, which is specifically meant to be used for cold brew!

 The longer brewing process draws out a heavy, creamy texture to the coffee, and the concentrated form lends well to bolstering its creaminess with milk, condensed milk (for Thai or Vietnamese cold brew variations), or even nitro gas.
 No matter what method you use, it's important you use fresh coffee beans when making cold brew.